 How would you handle losing time?
 Sleep steals time.
 Lost memories steal time.
 What if you couldn’t remember your own childhood … let alone holding your own baby?
 What if you were never sure again about what was real?
 What if you had to spend everyday of your life, pretending to be normal, hiding from people, feeling like an ugly, hated Frankenstein’s monster simply because the people wouldn’t put down their torches long enough to listen?

-This isn’t a deep introspection into what could be or some delusional rant about people who feel sorry for themselves (although society has geared you to believe otherwise).
+This isn’t a deep introspection into what “could be” or some delusional rant about people who feel sorry for themselves (although society has geared you to believe otherwise).
 This is what reality looks like for narcoleptics.
 This is the dark, emotional underworld that no one hears about.
 Even those of you who had that “Uncle” with narcolepsy, may have never actually known the depth to which it was eating him alive on the inside.

 To you, normal is living everyday, getting up, telling the people you love and who are your friends hello, and heading off to work.
 You’re caught up with cell phones, technology, and wondering what, new awesome movie is coming out, next.
 For most people, everyday is just that … another day of life.
 And, it’s easy to stay in that world.
 It’s easy to ignore what you don’t readily see.
-But, it’s there.
+But, the truth is there.
 If you look closely enough … it’s there.
 You can see the deadened eyes of narcoleptics who must hide their emotions (to avoid cataplectic seizures).
-You can see the drooped eyes, the worn faces, and the exhaustion from not having slept a good night sleep in 20 years.
+You can see the drooped eyes, the worn faces, and the exhaustion from not having slept a good night sleep in 20+ years.
 You can see the behaviors of isolationism, social anxiety, and general depression.
 But, dealing with that is outside of most peoples’ comfort zones.
 You live in a world where you trust the medical professionals and highly paid specialists taking your money to be able to take care of those issues.

 Unfortunately, that’s not the case.